kumar-shridhar/SMART/README.md

-# SMART
+# SMART: Self-Learning Meta-strategy Agent for Reasoning Tasks

-Codebase for paper: SMART - Self-Learning Meta-strategy Agent for Reasoning Tasks
+This repository will be updated soon with the code from the paper **SMART: Self-Learning Meta-strategy Agent for Reasoning Tasks**